ipa320/RosTooling.github.io/docu/ParametersAPI.md

           type: Struct [hello Integer, what String]
 ```

-These parameters can be re-set at Rossystem level (that means for ROS developers, the case of the set of a new parameter value within a node include on a ROS launch file).
-For the tooling the format is the following:
+These parameters can be re-set at Rossystem level (that means for ROS developers, the case of the set of a new parameter value within a node included on a ROS launch file).
+For the tooling, the format is the following:

 ```
 - ParameterName : ParameterReferenceInRos2File